elmahio/documentation/docs/elmah-io-apps-hipchat.md

 # Install HipChat App for elmah.io

+!!! warning
-> The Hipchat application was discontinued by Atlassian in 2019.
+    The Hipchat application was discontinued by Atlassian in 2019.
 We no longer support this integration either.

 ## Generate OAuth 2 Token